What's the difference between you and other audiobook producers?

 What if I want to back out of the agreement once we've begun?

-This has never happened to us, and probably never will because you're a part of the process from the beginning, but the simple answer is: You pay for what's been produced, and we cancel the remainder of the project.
+This has never happened to us, and hopefully never will, but the simple answer is: You pay for what's been produced, and we cancel the remainder of the project.

 You'll hear and approve at least 15 minutes of audio before the contract is fully committed.
 In some cases, we'll provide character voice samples from later in the book so that you can approve them or ask for changes.
 In fact, at any point during production, you're not only free but encouraged to tell us that you don't like the way something sounds when each chapter or section is posted for review.
 What we don't want is for you to approve the first 9 chapters and then say: "I've changed my mind, I think we need to go back and make the main character's voice deeper."
 That will require a change fee because it's a lot of extra time.
 If the first 15 minutes doesn't sound right, speak up and we'll make changes.
 If you decide at that point that this just isn't the right narrator for your project, or you've decided to narrate it yourself, or something else, then that's as far as we go.